sebautistam/SauceDemo_Bootcamp/README.md

    npm run test:all
    ```
     Be aware that running this script will clean up the results of previous runs of the tests from the reporter.
-2. Open the WebDriverIO with Mocha's Allure report by running:
+2. Open the Allure reports by running:
    ```
    npm run allure-mocha:open
    ```
-3. Open the Cucumber's Allure report by running:
+   and
    ```
    npm run allure-cucumber:open
    ```